ardiesan/ntrnph23b/_posts/2023-11-10-My-13th-Week-Exp.md

 # image: assets/images/anthony/13th-week.png
 ---

 You may notice the gap between this reflection and the previous and and it was due to the "weeklong" weekend I had due to all saint's day and all soul's day.
-This week was spent familiarizing myself with Ruby and studying the nature of a decentralized git workflow
+This week was spent familiarizing myself with Ruby and studying the nature of a decentralized Git workflow

 ---